Credit Cards Travel Credit Cards

 Chase Ultimate Rewards are popular with travelers because the points are so flexible.
 Savvy cardholders use them to book travel through the Chase travel portal or transfer to one of the many Chase transfer partners for additional value.
-However, with more people staying home during the coronavirus pandemic, redeeming points for travel hasn't been as appealing.
+However, during the coronavirus pandemic, redeeming points for travel wasn't as appealing.

-Chase recognized this and added a limited-time offer called Chase Pay Yourself Back to encourage cardholders to continue spending on their cards.
+Chase recognized this and added the Chase Pay Yourself Back program to encourage cardholders to continue spending on their cards.
 In this article, we'll explain how Chase Pay Yourself Back works, what it's really worth, and whether you should use it.

 What is Chase Pay Yourself Back?

-Chase Pay Yourself Back is a limited-time feature added to some of the best travel credit cards, as well as business cards and cashback cards.
-Although numerous Chase credit cards earn Chase Ultimate Rewards points, only a few are eligible to use Chase Pay Yourself Back:
+Chase Pay Yourself Back is a feature added to Freedom, Sapphire, and Ink cards, as well as several co-branded cards (Aeroplan, Disney, Southwest, and United).
+Although numerous Chase credit cards earn Chase Ultimate Rewards points, here are a few that are eligible to use Chase Pay Yourself Back:

 This feature was added by the credit card issuer due to the coronavirus pandemic.
 Because so many people were staying home and focusing their spending on the basics, Chase Pay Yourself Back was designed to be more in alignment with current spending habits.
 This feature allows you to redeem your points for a better rate than a typical statement credit, though how the redemption works varies depending on the card you have.